Pinlyu3/LRLoop/vignettes/Main.md

-#### (Optional) Filter the LRloops, then collect and write the corresponding LRloop info again
+**(Optional) Filter the LRloops, then collect and write the corresponding LRloop info again**

 Filter by user preferred LRloop_info based conditions: please check the .csv files from the last step with filenames like "LRloop \*\*\*.csv" or "L1R1L2R2 \*\*\*.csv" for filtering options:
 - The names of the list LRloop_info and the .csv files created from the last step are consistent.
-- LRloop expression.csv: The LRloop network, together with the average expression values of each gene and the detection rates of each gene in the corresponding cell types and each condition
+- LRloop expression.csv: The LRloop network, together with the average expression values of each gene and the detection rates of each gene in the corresponding cell types and each condition.
-- LRloopDEG.csv: Differential expresssion information of the genes in LRloop_network
+- LRloopDEG.csv: Differential expresssion information of the genes in LRloop_network.
-- L1R1L2R2 clusters.csv: User defined clusters of L1, R1, L2, R2, L1-R1 pairs and L2-R2 pairs
+- L1R1L2R2 clusters.csv: User defined clusters of L1, R1, L2, R2, L1-R1 pairs and L2-R2 pairs.
 - LRloop expr_score.csv: The L1R1L2R2 LoopScore calculated based on valuse_ct1 and valuse_ct2
-- LRloop logFC_score.csv: The L1R1L2R2 LoopScore calculated based on the absolute values of the logFC of L1, R1, L2 and R2 (the ones ended with "max" and "mean" are the maximum and mean value of the scores calulated from all the conditions pairs under comparison; the ones ended with "maxlogFC_basedScore" and "maxlogFC_basedScore" are calculated directly from the maximum and mean values of the logFC absolute values across all comparisons)
+- LRloop logFC_score.csv: The L1R1L2R2 LoopScore calculated based on the absolute values of the logFC of L1, R1, L2 and R2. (the ones ended with "max" and "mean" are the maximum and mean value of the scores calulated from all the conditions pairs under comparison; the ones ended with "maxlogFC_basedScore" and "maxlogFC_basedScore" are calculated directly from the maximum and mean values of the logFC absolute values across all comparisons)
-- LRloop nichenet_score.csv: The nichenet algorithm based scores of L1, R1, L2 and L2 in each L1R1L2R2 loop
+- LRloop nichenet_score.csv: The nichenet algorithm based scores of L1, R1, L2 and L2 in each L1R1L2R2 loop.
-- The column names of these .csv files should be self-explanatory
+- The column names of these .csv files should be self-explanatory.

 Here as an example, we filter the LRloop_network by requiring:
 - a) L1 and L2 are differentially expressed in some NMDA time point compared to control mmP60